Chamomile honey iced tea with vanilla and mint is the perfect summer drink for taking a nice relaxing afternoon break.

 - Relieves nausea

 The essential oil in chamomile is called bisabolol.
 It has been used for hundreds of years for its skin healing properties.
 Bisabolol is also known to have anti-inflammatory and anti-microbial properties.

 The National Geographic Guide to Medicinal Herbs is an excellent resource guide if you are interested in learning more about herbs, how to grow them and their therapeutic uses.
 Herbal medicines have been around for thousands of years.
 But in western cultures, their use has given way to the heavy pharmaceutical push.

 Pharmaceuticals have their place in addressing some acute disease states, but prevention is a much more powerful strategy to maintaining a healthy lifestyle.
 Medicinal herbs are a gentler and effective option for daily use.

 Technically speaking, herbal teas are called tisanes, since they are not made from the Camellia Sinensis plant.
 But they fit under the umbrella of tea as they are an infused beverage.

 If you are looking for iced tea recipes made with traditional black or green tea, you can check out more of my iced tea recipes here.

 I appreciate your interest.
-I’d love it if you would share this chamomile honey iced tea with vanilla and mint recipe with your friends or family.
+I’d love it if you would share this chamomile honey iced tea with your friends or family.
 New subscribers can sign up below.

 Have you ever grown chamomile before?
 I’d love to hear from you!